The Reverse Peephole

-"The Reverse Peephole" is the 12th episode of the ninth season of the television comedy series (the 168th overall), Seinfeld.
+"The Reverse Peephole" is the 12th episode of the ninth season(the 168th overall) of the television comedy series Seinfeld.
+The episode aired on NBC on January 15, 1998.
 It was written by Spike Feresten and directed by Andy Ackerman.
 In this episode, Jerry gets rid of his wallet and ultimately replaces it with a European carry-all, Kramer and Newman face possible eviction after they reverse the peepholes on their doors and Newman begins an affair with the super's wife, and Elaine has to recover a friend's fur coat which she mistakenly threw out a window.

 Plot

 Elaine, Jerry and George decide to buy a massage chair as a housewarming gift for their friend Joe Mayo.
-To save money, George buys a chair from Delaware, but it doesn't arrive in time so they go to Joe Mayo's party without it.
-At the party, Joe has his guests do peculiar tasks (e.g., not tapping the aquarium).
+To save money, George buys a chair from Delaware, but it does not arrive in time so they go to Joe Mayo's party without it.
 Elaine is embarrassed by David Puddy having a fur coat, so when she is placed in charge of the coats, Elaine secretly throws Puddy's fur coat out the window.
-She later finds out she dispatched Joe's near-identical coat instead.
-When he finds out it is gone, Joe demands Elaine buy him a new coat.
+She later finds out she dispatched Joe's near-identical coat instead, and Joe demands Elaine buy him a new coat.

 Kramer and Newman reverse the peepholes on their apartment doors to spot any ambushes inside their rooms.
 When the super, Silvio, learns they did this without his authorization, he assumes Newman instigated it.
 He only refrains from evicting Newman because Kramer speaks on his behalf.
 Kramer notices Newman is having an affair with Silvio's wife, and realizes he and Newman will both be evicted if Silvio finds out.

 At Kramer's suggestion, Jerry throws out his wallet and just folds his bills together, saving pocket space.
-He tells George about the perks of having no wallet, much to the latter's disagreement since men must carry wallets.
-Jerry mocks George for having a wallet that is so stuffed with coupons and other junk that it gives him back pain.
+He mocks George for having a wallet that is so stuffed with coupons that it gives him back pain.
 The massage chair is delivered to George by mistake.
 When he discovers how good it is for his back pain, he delays giving it to Joe.
 When Jerry complains about having to carry around his girlfriend's things, Elaine gives him a European carry-all, which resembles a purse.